All Products

 Note

-The value of the added column (value) can only be a constant and must be enclosed in single quotation marks ('').
+The added column value (value) must be a constant enclosed in single quotation marks ('').

 part_key

 The partition key of the destination table.
-This parameter has two possible values.
+Two possible values:

 Note

-This parameter is required only when the destination table is a partitioned table.
+Required only when the destination table is partitioned.

 • A column to be integrated from the source.